-- Applications for children from an Orthodox Church must be supported with a certificate of baptism and a letter confirming membership of the applicable Orthodox Church, signed by the appropriate priest. - 11.
-Other children with a brother or sister (see note f.) at the school at the time of admission. - 12.
-Any other children. - The priest concerned would be the priest of the church where the parent/carer normally worships or, if they do not practise their faith by attending Mass, the parish priest in the parish in which they are resident.
+Applications for children from an Orthodox Church must be supported with either a certificate of baptism or a letter confirming membership of the applicable Orthodox Church, signed by the appropriate priest.

+- 11. Other children with a brother or sister (see note f.) at the school at the time of admission. - 12.
+Any other children.